Mohammad Rizwan (politician)

-Mohammad Rizwan is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh of India.
-He represents the Kundarki constituency of Uttar Pradesh and is a member of the Samajwadi Party.
+Mohammad Rizwan is an Indian politician and was a member of the 14th, 16th and 17th Legislative Assembly of Uttar Pradesh from the Kundarki constituency.
+He is a member of the Samajwadi Party.

 Early life and education

 Mohammad Rizwan was born in Moradabad district, Uttar Pradesh.
 He holds a bachelor's degree from Kedar Nath Girdharilal Khatri PG College in Moradabad.
 Before being elected as MLA, he used to work as an agriculturist.

 Political career

 Mohammad Rizwan has been a MLA for three terms.
 He represented the Kundarki constituency during his terms and is a member of the Samajwadi Party.

-On 3 February 2016, police filed a case against Rizwan and his two sons for assaulting a Block Development Committee member and stealing Rs. crore 22,000.